MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

    :::column-end:::
 :::row-end:::

-The SaaS offer created must be published in the Microsoft commercial marketplace.
+A Software-as-a-Service (SaaS) offer created must be published in the Microsoft commercial marketplace.
 You must then link the SaaS offer to your app and publish the SaaS app.
 The SaaS app is available in the Microsoft Teams Store with the configured subscriptions for purchase.

 ## Go live